Gift of Property between Spouses

 David and Sammy

-David and Sammy were married 5 years ago and have a 2-year-old child together.
+David and Sammy have been married for 5 years ago and have a 2-year-old child together.

 Sammy sold her house when she moved in with David just before their wedding 5 years ago.
 Out of her sale proceeds she has injected £80,000 into David’s property in order to extend it, build a conservatory and modernise it.